laurentpayot/floweret/README.md

   (a, b=0) => a + b
 )

 f(5)       // 5
 f(5, 1)    // 6
-f(5, '1') // TypeMismatch: Argument #2  should be of type 'undefined or null or Number' instead of String "1".
+f(5, '1')  // TypeMismatch: Argument #2  should be of type 'undefined or Number' instead of String "1". f(5, null) // TypeMismatch: Argument #2 should be of type 'undefined or Number' instead of null.
 ```

 ### Literal type